 The rise in specialist or diversionary courts in Australia has not necessarily resulted in a shift towards lay participation in the court system.
 The various Drug Courts, for example, do not allow lay participation in the operation or practice of the court.
 The exceptions to this general rule are Aboriginal diversionary courts.
 In a report for the Australian Institute of Criminology, it was said of the Queensland Murri Court that it uses the existing principles of the Australian criminal justice system, rather than customary law, while allowing Indigenous Elders and respected persons to participate in the process.
 They "encourage a greater level of communication between Elders, the offender, their support persons and Magistrates, place greater importance on Indigenous knowledge and cultural practices, and attempt to impose more appropriate and effective sentences for Indigenous offenders."
 Whilst the Magistrate remains the sentencing authority he or she is advised by Elders or other respected persons.
 The Circle Sentencing Model does not allow for direct lay participation in the sentencing process, in the sense in which it may be understood in other legal systems, but is regarded as contributing to at least the building of "trust" between Indigenous communities and the criminal justice system.

 The Koori Court in Victoria was created to ensure greater participation of the Aboriginal community in the sentencing process of the Magistrates Court.
-When sentencing a defendant the Koori Court, may consider any oral statement made by an Aboriginal Elder or respected person.
+When sentencing a defendant the Koori Court may consider any oral statement made by an Aboriginal Elder or respected person.
 Additionally it may inform itself in any way it thinks fit including by considering a report, statement or submission prepared by an officer of the court employed as an Aboriginal justice worker, a health service provider, a victim, a family member of the defendant or anyone else the Court considers appropriate.
 It was expected that this process would enable offenders to comprehend that their conduct is not just contrary to mainstream law, but also to the values of the Aboriginal Community and thereby foster greater trust in the justice system.
 Moreover, sentences would, as a result, be more appropriate to the offender.

 5. Conclusion – Representation?